 - 9.1.
-The procedure was approved by the Group Leadership Team in September 2018 and supersedes all previous documentation. - 9.2.
-The operation of this procedure will be kept under review by the Group Director of Student Services and Pastoral Support.
+The procedure was approved by the Group Leadership Team in September 2019 and supersedes all previous documentation. - 9.2.
+The operation of this procedure will be kept under review by the Director of Pastoral Support and Behaviour. - 9.3.

-Issue date: September 2019

-9.3.
 It may be reviewed from time to time by the Group Leadership Team.

-Date Approved: September 2019
+Date Approved: September 2024

 Approved by: Group Leadership Team

-Implementation Date: September 2019 Updated date: December 2021
+Implementation Date: September 2024

-Date for Review: July 2023
+Date for Review: July 2027